Non-profit

 Contact InfluenceWatch with suggested edits or tips for additional profiles.

-NDN Collective is a left-of-center Native American advocacy organization based in Rapid City, South Dakota.
-1 NDN Collective received one of the inaugural Bezos Earth Fund grants and is active in left-of-center environmentalist activism and protests.
-2
+The NDN Collective is a left-of-center Native American advocacy organization best known for campaigning to close the Mount Rushmore National Memorial.
+1 2 The group is based in Rapid City, South Dakota.
+3 NDN Collective received one of the inaugural Bezos Earth Fund grants and is active in left-of-center environmentalist activism and protests.
+4

-NDN Collective campaigns to close the Mount Rushmore national monument.
+NDN Collective campaigns to close Mount Rushmore.
 The group runs a petition alleging that the monument is an “international symbol of white supremacy and racial injustice” built on “stolen land.”
-3 4
+1 2

 Founding and History